 The Aspen Country Day School PreKindergarten is proud to be the only early childhood program in our region (Pitkin, Garfield, Eagle, and Lake counties) to receive a level-5 rating from Colorado Shines, the statewide quality rating and improvement system for early care and learning programs.
 Read more here.

 Children enjoy a balance of hands-on exploration and group instruction with loving teachers and friendly classmates.

 Small class sizes

 PreKindergarten Three has 14 students per day.
 PreKindergarten Four has 18 students per day.
-Children can come three, four, or five days per week.
+Children can come two, three, four, or five days per week.